SouvikGhosh05/SouvikGhosh05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Science and Web development
+- 🔭 I’m currently working on Backend Engineering and Microservices
-- 🌱 I’m currently learning JavaScript, Django and Scikit-Learn
+- 🌱 I’m currently learning JavaScript, Django and Shell Scripting
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...